 Hakuba Ski Resorts

 The Hakuba Valley area incorporates 10 ski resorts that combined, offer expansive terrain.
 The Hakuba ski resorts aren’t interconnected via the slopes (except for Hakuba 47 and Goryu, and Cortina and Norikura), yet the ski areas can be accessed off a common lift ticket (or an Epic Pass) and there are shuttle buses to get around.
 The Hakuba ski resorts from north to south are: Cortina, Norikura, Tsugaike, Iwatake, Happo-One, Hakuba 47, Goryu, Sanosaka, Kashimayari, and Jigatake.
+Each of these links provides the pros and cons of each ski resort.
+You can also see our Hakuba ski terrain page for an overview of each of the ski areas, and the best Hakuba ski resorts page for an overview of the top terrain for different ability levels.

 The Hakuba skiing is varied across the resorts but it’s generally very well suited to beginners and intermediates, with many long perfectly groomed runs and fantastic fall-line.
 Advanced skiers and snowboarders will also love the steep groomers at a few of the resorts, and if you’re into bumps you’ll be in heaven.
 You can join many of the Japanese who just adore moguls!
-Freestylers are also reasonably well catered for.

 The sidecountry can be pretty good and if you’re prepared to earn your turns, the Hakuba backcountry skiing and snowboarding can be phenomenal, and powder hounds should consider doing a Hakuba backcountry tour (these need to be booked well in advance).